NathanVrieland/python-wordle/README.md

 ## usage
 this needs to be run in a bash terminal ([windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab), linux terminal) **NOT CMD / POWERSHELL**

+if you're on windows and have windows terminal installed, run launch.bat

+if you're on linux, run launch.sh

 ## features
 randomized word each time you play